CHILWELL MEADOWS SURGERY

 Dr Bond sees patients on a Monday, Wednesday and Thursday.

-Dr Richard Churchill BM BS MSc DFFP FRCGP
+Dr Richard Churchill BM BS MSc DM FRCGP (male)

 Qualified from Nottingham Medical School in 1986.
 She joined the practice in 2002 working as a part-

 Dr Rhodes sees patients on a Monday, Thursday and Friday.

 Dr Alison McKnespiey BM BS MRCGP DFFP DRCOG (female)

 Qualified from Nottingham Medical School in 1999.
 She joined the practice in 2005 working as a part-